BYO Database

 version: '3.6'services:postgres:image: postgresrestart: alwaysenvironment:- POSTGRES_USER=$POSTGRES_USER- POSTGRES_PASSWORD=$POSTGRES_PASSWORD- POSTGRES_DB=$POSTGRES_DBports:- '5432:5432'

-You can add a script to your package.json
+You can add a script to your package.json which will run the docker compose file.

 "scripts": {"db": "docker compose up --wait"}

-Then for any local development you can just run yarn db
+Then for any local development you can just run yarn db.

 MySQL